cableguy99/docs/docs/general/faq.md

 #### How does Tao compare with other available blockchain projects?
 Some of our competitors are EOS.IO, Casper FFG, Cardano, Tendermint, Lisk.

 The world is a pretty big place, and it is clear in the second decade of the 21st century that one blockchain will not be sufficient to serve the unique needs of every industry.
-Blockchain specialization is the trend which we are riding.  startups often kill themselves because they cannot make a desirable product, not because of the competition but due to a lack of traction within their target industry.
+Blockchain specialization is the trend which we are riding.
+Startups often kill themselves because they cannot make a desirable product, not because of the competition but due to a lack of traction within their target industry.
 Tao solves this problem with a dedicated focus on the music economy.
 At the moment, besides the core Tao platform, we want to focus on a few quality Dapp use cases that can make a difference.
 Quality before quantity.

 Our core blockchain solution like the sharding proposal is of very high quality, and potentially better than multiple high profile attempts at scaling currently.
 The solution is also very unique to Tao's Marsternode design, which will remain our competitive product advantage for a long time.

-There are also several other product solutions in design stage which also highly integrate with Tao's overall design.
-These product innovations is one of the core competencies we have that make Tao very unique compared to other big projects.
+There are also several other product solutions in the design stage which also highly integrate with Tao's overall design.
+These product innovations are some of the core competencies we have that make Tao very unique compared to other major projects.
 We are doing our best to solve the scalability problem, maximize the TPS and stay strong in our target market.

 Even while we focus on the music indsutry, there is still a need for decentralized finance, bonding curve funding, stablecoins, and the entire existing universe of smart-contract enabled applications, but with a music economy focus.

 #### Which blockchain(s) are Tao's main competitors?
-On the one hand, all base layer blockchains such as Ethereum, EOS, NEM, NEO, Tao etc are competitors because app developers/token issuers will generally choose only one blockchain to work on.
+On the one hand, all base layer blockchains such as Ethereum, EOS, NEM, NEO, etc are competitors because app developers and token issuers will generally choose only one blockchain to work on.
 On the other hand, it is too early to focus on competition as it is more important to expand the whole blockchain ecosystem rather than to compete.

 Tao has a unique position in which it adds value to the Ethereum ecosystem by addressing scalability and governance issues while keeping the same smart-contracts and general architecture while remaining laser focused on serving a specific market vertical with $26B per year in revenues.